Alan4247748/friendly-potato/src/pages/About.md

 ## About

-Multifaceted writer and builder working from first principles.
-I can design and code enough to be dangerous.
-Believer in simplicity and context.
-English, Español, Deutsch speaker.
+Multifaceted writer working from first principles, written enough to learn; that context is everything, so it's best to keep it simple.

 ## Highlights

-> **I've written enough to learn; that context is everything, so it's best to keep it simple.**

 >> **Clients: IT consultancies, tech startups, corporates, fashion labels, advertising agencies, and the EU.**
 >>> **[Perfect Wellness](https://perfectwellnessgroup.com) ~~award~~ winning**